pkuzan/hello-cloud/README.md

 Terraform will be used to provision Azure resources.

-Secrets ned to be in a separate secret.tfvars file.
+Secrets need to be in a separate secret.tfvars file.

 ```
+subscription_id = "XXX"
+tenant_id = "XXX"
 client_id = "XXX"
 client_secret = "XXX"
 ssh_key_data = "ssh-rsa XXX"